Puerto Ricans in Holyoke, Massachusetts: Media

-In 1991, activist Carlos Vega, and Holyoke Public School teachers Sylvia Galván and Gary O'Connor, launched Vecinos/Neighbors, a weekly bilingual public-access television program talking about life in the Holyoke's Puerto Rican community during that time, featuring performances by local artists and interviews with prominent community figures.
-Among those interviewed were nationally-known Latino figures, including writer Sandra Cisneros, and labor-activist Cesar Chavez.
+In 1991, activist Carlos Vega and Holyoke Public School teachers Sylvia Galván and Gary O'Connor launched Vecinos/Neighbors, a weekly bilingual public-access television program talking about life in Holyoke's Puerto Rican community during that time, featuring performances by local artists and interviews with prominent community figures.
+Among those interviewed were nationally-known Latino figures, including writer Sandra Cisneros and labor activist Cesar Chavez.
 The program ceased following a reorganization of local cable public-access in 1996.
 In July 2018, Diosdado Lopez and La Familia Hispana, Inc. donated a collection of tapes containing Vecinos/Neighbors programs and other related local media to the Puerto Rican Cultural Project at the Holyoke Public Library.
 In June 2019, the Council on Library and Information Resources announced it had given a grant of $14,644 for the digitization of these more than 100 recordings for online publication as part of its "Recordings at Risk" program.